Thursday 30th September

-We depart from Hull and pick up at Brough, Gilberdyke, Selby and Leeds, we then head north west leaving the urban conurbation behind and breaking out into the Yorkshire Dales.
+We depart from Hull and set out west across the East Riding before heading north, leaving the urban conurbation behind and breaking out into the Yorkshire Dales.

 With its magnificent viaducts, Ribblehead being the most famous, and the number of tunnels needed to pass through the Pennines, the Settle and Carlisle has been described as running across the ‘roof of England’ and with good reason.
 The scenery is breathtaking through the Dales and carries on as we enter Cumbria and the Eden Valley.
 It is also a demanding railway for Tornado which will be working hard to the summit at Ais Gill.